-For partner predictions, we hypothesized that participants' predictions about the new individual would be consistent with the base rate, i.e., more likely to predict the new individual from the mostly nice classroom/company to be nice than the new individual from the mostly mean classroom/company.
-Their predictions about the familiar individual would be consistent with the individual-level statistical information, i.e., more likely to predict the familiar individual who showed mostly nice behaviors to be nice than the familiar individual who showed mostly mean behaviors.
+For partner predictions, we hypothesized that participants' predictions about the new individual would be consistent with the base rate, that is, more likely to predict the new individual from the mostly nice company/classroom to be nice than the new individual from the mostly mean company/classroom.
+Their predictions about the familiar individual would be consistent with the individual-level statistical information, that is, more likely to predict the familiar individual who showed mostly nice behaviors to be nice than the familiar individual who showed mostly mean behaviors.